 Everi launched in 1998 as Global Cash Access Holdings and took on its current name in 2015.
 It prides itself as “the company changing casino floor operations,” according to the company’s website.

-The company is best known to players for its old-school stepper slots, including mechanical-reel retail slot machines and online adaptations of its most popular titles like Double Cherry and Black Diamond.
+The company is best known to players for its old-school stepper slots, including mechanical-reel retail slot machines and online real money slot adaptations of its most popular titles like Double Cherry and Black Diamond.
 It also supplies casinos with secure financial transaction services, loyalty programs, online social games and TournEvent, an award-winning slots tournament system.

 No single supplier in the gaming industry processes more financial access transactions than Everi.
 It handled more than 125 million transactions in 2021 alone, totaling over $37 billion.

 Randy Taylor, president and chief executive officer of Everi, said in a company press release:

 This acquisition will, for the first time, expand Everi’s addressable market beyond casino gaming.
 The assets and established customer base of Venuetize being acquired together with our existing financial access and loyalty products are expected to enable further growth into additional entertainment, sports and hospitality venues and also to create new crossover marketing opportunities with our existing customers.